daniilvinn/daniilvinn.github.io/_posts/2024-05-04-my_blog_post.md

 Considering that I deal with non-byte-aligned data, I can't just load some value from bit stream and expect it to have sign.
 To solve this, I used a trick called "bit extend", which expands sign bit, effectively restoring sign of the value.

 ### Per-meshlet bitrate
 So far, I had uniform bitrate for each vertex in every meshlet across all LODs, which worked well.
 However, this quantization system is designed for use in pair with per-meshlet LODs.
-Using Epic Games' Nanite implementation, each consecutive LOD will have spatially bigger and bigger meshlets, which increases bitrate for all previous LODs, effectively eliminating the entire point of encoding in meshlet-space.
+Using Epic Games' Nanite implementation of meshlet-level lods, each consecutive LOD will have spatially bigger and bigger meshlets, which increases bitrate for all previous LODs, effectively eliminating the entire point of encoding in meshlet-space (due to the fact that LODmax meshlet(s) may be as big as source mesh).

-To solve this,
+To solve this problem, I decided to have variable per-meshlet bitrate.
+Now, each each meshlet has its own bitrate which equals to worst-case bitrate among meshlet vertices.
+It requires storing bitrate of meshlet data, however, it is not an issue, since it can be easily packed in a single `uint` variable with `vertex_count` and `triangle_count` values.

+### Compression results
+Considering that compression is done based on per-meshlet bitrate, it highly depends on such variables
+as: parameters passed to mesh clusterizer, desired precision and overall mesh spatial size.

+For test, I quantized a [pistol model](https://sketchfab.com/3d-models/flintlock-pistol-6c3788f102474476b57a8d9b7f4ee9e8) using 8-bit grid.
+Pistol is ~24 units (floats) in size.
+Results are:
+- Uncompressed size in bytes: 335616
+- Compressed size in bytes: 87808
+- Rate: 3.82
+- Grid precision: 8 bits
+- Min precision loss: 0
+- Max precision loss: 0.0019